Call campaign is a set of buyer configurations created in PX platform in order to start a call flow between a particular publisher and buyer.

 - Assigning a new number to the campaign can take up to 15 minutes to update.

-Payout section allows you to define which calls should be paid and in which amount:
+Define which calls should be paid and in which amount:

 1. Call payout - the default payout paid by the campaign for one successful call forwarded to it.